Pakshiraja Studios

 Pakshiraja Studios was a motion picture movie studio in Coimbatore, Tamil Nadu, India, established by S. M. Sriramulu Naidu in 1945.
 The studio predominantly produced movies in Tamil, Telugu, Hindi and Malayalam languages, also having made one Kannada film.
 The studio had major releases in the 1950s and early 1960s and is well known for some blockbusters of the times.

 History

 During the early 1930s, Coimbatore became a hub for some of the south Indian language movies, especially Tamil and Telugu, when the director Naidu and other industrialists started Central Studios.
 Naidu became the creative head and started making his own movies under the banner of Pakshiraja Films.
 By the early 1930s, another movie studio, Premier Cinetone Studio was under operation in Red Fields, Coimbatore.
 In 1945, Naidu left Central Studios and took over the Premier Cinetone Studio located in Puliyakulam Road, Red Fields, Coimbatore.
-He onstructed new floors and infrastructure and made it a fully-fledged movie studio with in-house processing lasoratories.
+He constructed new floors and infrastructure and made it a fully-fledged movie studio with in-house processing laboratories.